Primula veris L.

 Bloom Time: Spring

 Primula veris is a semi-evergreen perennial plant with a rosette of leaves up to 6 inches (15 cm) long and up to 2.4 inches (6 cm) wide leaves.
 The rosettes grow up to 10 inches (25 cm) tall with an equal width.
 Flowers are fragrant, deep yellow, bell-shaped, and appear in clusters of up to 30 blooms, together on a single stem.
-Each flower is up to 0.6 inch (15 mm) in width.
+Each flower is up to 0.6 inches (15 mm) in width.

 How to Grow and Care